SciBorgo/head_cooling_srma/README.md

-# Head, face and neck cooling for performance and physical activity: A systematic review and meta-analysis
+# Head, face and neck cooling for performance: A systematic review and meta-analysis